ryansb/lemon_twist/docs/main/sunday/protocol.rst

 The password is (unfortunately) transmitted in plain-text, and the server response will indicate the user balance if successful.

-NOTE: If this command fails for any reason, the 'USER' command will have to be resent.
+.. note:: If this command fails for any reason, the 'USER' command will have to be resent.

 **Server Responses:**